-Here's a round-up of 10 safety tips you'll practice in class, and why they're worth remembering throughout your entire career.
+Here's a round-up of 10 safety tips you'll practise in class, and why they're worth remembering throughout your entire career.

 1. Use Protective Equipment for Eyes, Skin, and Lungs

-Plumbers get exposed to a range of hazardous substances and products on job sites—like lead, sulfur dioxide, asbestos, bird and rodent dropping, sewage, and solvents.
+Plumbers get exposed to a range of hazardous substances and products on job sites—like lead, sulfur dioxide, asbestos, bird and rodent droppings, sewage, and solvents.

 It's crucial for plumbers to always wear protective gear for the eyes, skin, and lungs: goggles, gloves, and a face mask.